-Instead of looking at her mother, who was unconscious in Kenny Ackerman’s arms, Rod Reiss turned to his eldest daughter and returned her gaze.
+Instead of looking at her mother, who sagged unconscious in Kenny Ackerman’s arms, Rod Reiss turned to his eldest daughter and caught her gaze.
 From his cold and jaded eyes, something stirred as he regarded Frieda.
 But what was it?
+Doubt?
+Sadness?
 Regret?
-Sadness?
-Remorse?
 The last of what could be remotely called fatherly feelings?

 In an instant her mother was forced down on her knees.
-Kenny Ackerman was behind her like a phantom, the sinister grin on his face made him looked like a devil ripper with a glinting blade in his hand.
+Kenny Ackerman was behind her like a phantom, the sinister grin on his face and the glinting blade in his hand made him looked like a devil ripper.

 “In that case...”
-He bent over her mother, left hand cradling up her chin and deftly placed the knife between her throat.
+He bent over her mother, left hand cradling her chin like an infant, and deftly placed the knife between her throat.

 “You didn’t exist.
-You didn’t work inside this house, either.
+You didn’t live inside this house.
 Nobody knows anything about you...”

 Frieda lunged forward.
-Her sudden burst of strength had stunned her captor to allow her to wring herself free.
-She punched the man’s jaw and twisted his knife into her hands.
-Clenching its hilt in her fist she sprinted towards Kenny with a primal cry.
+Her sudden burst of strength had stunned her captor enough to wring herself free.
+She put a fist to the man’s jaw and twisted his knife into her hands.
+Clenching its hilt in her fist she made a mad dash towards Kenny with a furious and primal cry.

 Then, she was grabbed from behind.
 This time two pairs of hands trapped her like a vice.
 Her hair was pulled upwards to expose her slender neck.
-Despite her violent struggling, she couldn’t even move.
+Despite her twisting brutally, she couldn’t even move.
 For a second her body grew limp at the stabbing realisation that not only was she too weak to stop her mother’s execution, she was powerless to stop her own.

 Kenny the Ripper turned towards her.
-His eyes alone were enough to silence her, her screams drowned in her throats.
+The death dealer’s eyes alone were enough to silence her, her screams clogged in her throats.
 Those eyes held nothing like pity, only perhaps a cross between boredom and impatience.
-Still, they were colder and harsher than the blade he was holding to the flesh of her mother’s neck.
+Yet, they were colder and harsher than the blade he was holding to the flesh of her mother’s neck.

 “Sorry kid.
 If you want to blame someone, blame your useless mother who can’t keep herself from falling out of favour.”

 She gazed at her mother, at the lines on her face, at her thinning hair and hollowed eyes; and her bones turned cold, for Kenny had been right.
 It was age.
-Time had stripped away her youth and beauty.
+Time had combed away all youth and beauty.

 But is this her crime?
-Not being beautiful enough to satisfy the whims men of power?
+Not being beautiful enough for the whims of men of power?
 For this, her husband would abandon her and their daughter?
 For this, blood had to be spilled, and bodies cut open and slaughtered like animals?

 Her mother blinked hazily.
-Upon regaining consciousness a moment before her death, she tried to look for her daughter.
+Regaining consciousness a moment before her death, she looked for her daughter’s face.
 But Kenny ended her quickly.
 With a slash of the silver knife deep into flesh.
 Perhaps he did it out of mercy, killing her before she became fully conscious.

 Frieda also slumped to the ground, the weight of reality too great for her knees.
+Frieda, alive, and felt it was her own throat that had been cut into so deeply.
+Her own soul which had been ripped away...
 She could only stare, but she didn’t know where she was looking at.
-Frieda, though she was alive that moment, felt it was her throat that had been cut into so deeply.
+Ah-

+The Ripper had turned and looked at her, his ruby-tipped blade inching ever closer, closer.
 Frieda’s eyes followed its every movement, but - again - saw nothing.
 Slowly, she closed her eyes, not wanting to accept that the scene around her would be the last she sees in this world.
-A calm darkness enveloped her, more comforting than reality.
+A calm darkness enveloped her.
+It was more comforting than any that reality offered.

 Death would be like this.
-It would be like falling asleep, she told herself - with no more suffering than living.
+It would be like falling asleep, she told herself.
+Down the curtain would would sweep over the painful act of living.
+How can it be possibly be any worse, any more painful than this infinite anguish that the world has inflicted on her?
 Words from an old story from a more peaceful time came to her.
 Pity not the dead, but the living.
-She understood those words now.
+She thought she finally understood those words.

 But... but the injustice of it all, the damning cruelty of this world.
+It was the last spark in a dead flame.
 She couldn’t help but weep.
 For the world.
 For herself.
 For her mother.
 For her younger sister whom she would never see again.

 I’m sorry.
 Farewell.

-Same eyes.
+Same pair of eyes.
 One as icy as a lake in winter.
-One burned with ever-present passion.
+The other seared like bright blue fire.